James Shultis (they/them pronouns) is a community educator, advocate, & creative writer currently living in Western

 Before moving to Massachusetts, James served as Director of Programs at the Pride Center of the Capital Region, the country’s oldest, continuously running LGBTQIA+ community center located in Albany, NY.
-James also worked as the agency’s Youth Program Manager, providing oversight for all youth services including trainings to K-12 schools, leadership development, & supportive services aimed at improving the lives of LGBTQIA+ youth (ages 18 & under).
+James also worked as the agency’s Youth Program Manager, where they provided oversight for all youth services including trainings for K-12 schools, leadership development, & supportive services aimed at improving the lives of LGBTQIA+ youth.

 To drop James a friendly line, email is best (email@example.com).